Denver Life

 Legacy Building

-Back in a brand-new location inside the Legacy building, this art exhibit features an impressive lineup of Western-themed artwork showcasing the grit, skill, and imagination of artists who capture life in the West.
-Tickets for the opening are sold out, but you can see the show from January 10-25 if you have a ground admission pass.
+Back in a brand-new location inside the Legacy Building, this annual art exhibit features an impressive lineup of Western-themed artwork showcasing the grit, skill and imagination of artists who capture life in the West.
+You can see the show from January 10-25 if you have a grounds admission pass.

 Mutton Bustin’